 Osteoporosis results from the creation of less bone and the loss of existing bone because of a vitamin D deficiency.
 The disease causes bones to become thin and brittle.
 Osteoporosis is one of the leading causes of broken bones in older adults.
 Post-menopausal women are at a particularly high risk of developing osteoporosis.
 As with osteomalacia, symptoms of the disease are often unnoticeable in the early stages.

 What are Other Health Benefits of Vitamin D?

 The health benefits of vitamin D can be divided into two categories:

-- The benefits that have been observed; but have not been proven beyond doubt.
+The benefits have been observed, but have not been proven beyond doubt.